drdna/Single-Lesion-RNAseq/ReadMe.md

 ```bash
 sbatch stringtie-merge.sh path/to/AvrGenes.gff path/to/transcript_assemblies.txt merged-transcripts.gtf
 ```
+The merge gtf file will have refined coordinates for the various transcripts.
 # Count reads mapping to genes that have been annotated in the B71 reference genome
 1. Make sure you are in the RNAseq directory
 2. Provide HTSeq a list of alignment files and a GFF file containing the gene annotations: